 HOW WE BEGAN

-RHN is a reference group of the Coalition for Lesbian and Gay Rights in Ontario (CLGRO http://clgro.queerontario.org/), which works towards feminism and bisexual, lesbian, and gay liberation.
+RHN started as a reference group of the Coalition for Lesbian and Gay Rights in Ontario (CLGRO http://clgro.queerontario.org/), which works towards feminism and bisexual, lesbian, and gay liberation.

 In 2001, CLGRO started the Rainbow Health Network to start breaking down those roadblocks.

 Since that time, the Network has grown…and we’d like you to join us!

 *This report is called Systems Failure: A Report on the Experiences of Sexual Minorities in Ontario’s Health-Care and Social-Services Systems.
 Click Here for an online copy of this report.

 History of the Rainbow Health Network